-Customer experience has become a top focus in recent years for most companies who wish to stay relevant in an ever changing and evolving world.
+Customer experience has become a top focus in recent years for most companies.
+It’s no longer a build it and they will come world.
+Consumers want memorable experiences.

 The rich data available can help a company offer personalized experiences based on individual needs and preferences.

-How is your company using employee data to better serve them?
+How are companies using employee data to better serve them?
 Does your company operate from a mindset of making the employee’s life better, alongside that of the customer?

 “Most companies are still operating from a command and control paradigm focused on getting output from employees, instead of input”

 The conflict between the demands of the present and the requirements of the future lies at the heart of why a shift in how we work is needed for at least three reasons: